johno/pixyll/_posts/2014-09-27-best-subset-model-selection-with-R.md

+---
+layout: post
-# Best subset model selection with R
+title: "Best subset model selection with R"
-Jose A. Dianes
-27 September 2014
+date: 2014-09-27 22:41:11 +0100
+comments: true
+categories: development, R, data analysis
+---

 This is an R Markdown document.
 Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
 For more details on using R Markdown see <http://rmarkdown.rstudio.com>.